brittaniSavery/siba-league-site/frontend/src/lib/about.md

 ### Kelley Avery

-Basketball has always been a major portion of Kelly's life.
+Basketball has always been a major portion of Kelley's life.
 He played the game throughout his childhood and in his high school years and shared the love of the game with fifth and sixth grades when he coached little league.
 However, he has always been a family man at heart and his favorite